All the Young Dudes: Influence and legacy

 The song’s influence has extended beyond direct cover versions.
 Green Day’s 2009 single “21 Guns” was noted by critics to bear melodic similarities to the chorus of “All the Young Dudes”.
 To avoid potential legal disputes, David Bowie—who composed “All the Young Dudes”—was credited as a songwriter on “21 Guns”.

 Cover versions

 "All the Young Dudes" has been covered by many artists as album tracks, B-sides and in live performances.

+Noel Gallagher of Oasis often incorporated the chorus of the song into live versions of their song "Whatever".

 Bruce Dickinson (of Iron Maiden) released the song as a single in 1990, which became a hit in Northern Europe, peaking at number 23 in the UK singles chart.
 The song also features on his first solo album Tattooed Millionaire.

 In November 2024, Pet Shop Boys released a cover as a double single with their own song "New London Boy".
 They had originally performed a version of the track with the BBC Concert Orchestra for BBC Radio 2 in February 2024.